 The eXp Realty International Director of Education has encouraged the study of the influence of the formal mentoring program required by all new agents for eXp Realty International organization with less than five transactions in the prior year. .
 The mentee must be assigned a mentor for the first three transactions, attend a cloud-based Management Learning System (MLS) consisting of ten models, shadow the mentor for listing and buyer presentations, and all contracts reviewed by mentor and management.
 The comparative statistical analysis will compare individual real estate professionals with formal mentoring with those who do not and the impact on ethical awareness in the real estate industry.

 Thesis Statement

-This study is designed to compare, based on statistical analysis, individual real estate professionals with formal mentoring and those who do not and the impact on ethical awareness in the real estate industry.
+This study is designed to compare ethical awareness of real estate professionals with and without formal mentoring based on statistical analysis, and its effects on the real estate industry.

 Hypothesis

 Research Hypothesis 1